acss-io/atomizer/docs/guides/dark-mode.md

 }
 ```

-In your HTML, you would use the CSS variables instead of the hardcoded hex values.
+You would use the CSS variables instead of the hardcoded hex values in your HTML.

 ```html
 <div class="Bgc(--background-color) C(--text-color)">Hello World!</div>